How we counted

 | 4 | Treat the 8 larger-scale features as mini projects | Owner, test plan, training, rollout date |

-We built the whole chain for exactly this: the Briefing Deck to triage all 189 cards by module and enablement, the 26C Gauntlet to test whether your setup survives the wave in eleven questions, and the Test Kit with executable cases, preconditions, steps and expected results, ready to track pass and fail.
-Start at Release HQ.
+We built the whole chain for exactly this: the 26C Features Explorer to review all 218 cards by module and enablement, the 26C Readiness Quiz to test whether your setup survives the wave in eleven questions, and the Test Kit with executable cases, preconditions, steps and expected results, ready to track pass and fail.
+Start at Releases.

 Questions we keep hearing